Sean-on-Git/Campus-Backups-Manager/README.md

     "instance": "example.service-now.com",
     "backups_location": "C:\\backups",
     "deletion_location": "C:\\backups\\_MARKED-FOR-DELETION"
-}
+    "get_size": "False" // Gets size of each backup folder if True.
+Can GREATLY impact loading time if set to true }
 ```

-Currently, "config.json" is read from your current working directory when running the application.
+Currently, "config.json" is read from the same directory as the binary.

-A static location or command line argument may be added later to specify config location.
+A command line argument may be added later to specify config location.

 #### Logging
 Log files are stored in same directory as executable.